 5 Best Places for Stargazing in Tonga(c) tongapocketguide.com

 Although Tonga is not well-known for its stargazing, it often provides some of the most vivid night skies that many of us have seen.
 Unpolluted by artificial lighting, Tonga’s skies at night display amazing views of the Southern Cross and the distinct shades of our Milky Way Galaxy.

-Admittedly, you can go to any of the 170 islands of the remote nation in the Pacific Ocean and experience some sensational stargazing on a clear night, but if you’re looking for specifics, here are a few of our favourites places for stargazing in Tonga.
+Admittedly, you can go to any of the 170 islands of the remote nation in the Pacific Ocean and experience some sensational stargazing on a clear night, but if you’re looking for specifics, here are a few of our favourite places for stargazing in Tonga.
+Plus, scroll to the end of the this article for some of our tips for better stargazing!

 1. Likufa, Ha’apai

 Ha’apai is one of the least urbanised island groups in Tonga, making the stargazing here something else!
-Although Lifuka is, indeed, the most built-up island of this central island group in Tonga, the town is small and unobtrusive to the night’s sky, especially when staying at some of the island’s more remote accommodations, such as Billy’s Place or even the Ha’apai Beach Resort where the stargazing is so good that they have a telescope set up in their main restaurant and bar area.
-Learn more about visiting this island group in The Complete Guide to Ha’apai.
+Although Lifuka is, indeed, the most built-up island of this central island group in Tonga, the town is small and unobtrusive to the night sky, especially when staying at some of the island’s more remote accommodations, such as Fanga ’o Ipu Lahi Resort or even the Ha’apai Beach Resort where the stargazing is so good that they have a telescope set up in their main restaurant and bar area.
+Learn more about visiting this island group in The Complete Guide to Ha’apai, as well as the 50 Best Things to Do in Ha’apai.

 2. Mounu Island, Vava’u

 The Vava’u island group might be a little more built-up on its main island than others in Tonga, but it doesn’t take long to find yourself a remote piece of paradise for stargazing.
-One such place is Mounu Island, a small island in the southern part of Vava’u, away from civilisation providing impeccable stargazing.
+One such place is Mounu Island, a small island in the southern part of Vava’u which is away from civilisation and provides impeccable stargazing.
 There is a private island resort on the island which has a telescope set up in the main building to make the most of it.
-Sometimes the staff at the Mounu Island Resort are available to point out the Southern Cross and other constellations.
-Learn more about visiting Vava’u in The Complete Guide to Vava’u.
+The staff at the Mounu Island Resort are sometimes available to point out the Southern Cross and other constellations.
+Learn more about visiting Vava’u in The Complete Guide to Vava’u, as well as the 50 Best Things to Do in Vava’u.

+5 Best Places for Stargazing in Tonga(c) tongapocketguide.com